The Fermi Paradox

 The Silence Is the Warning

 Why the empty cosmos is not just a physical mystery, but an informational one.
-The Great Filter is not "out there"—it is right here, in the codec.
+The Great Filter is not "out there"—it is right here, in the fragility of our shared reality.

 Where is everybody?